Port of Karachi

 The Port of Karachi (Bandar gāh Karāchī) is one of South Asia's largest and busiest deep-water seaports, located in Karachi, Pakistan.
-Handling about 60% of the nation's cargo (25 million tons per annum), the port is located on the Karachi Harbour, between Kiamari Azra Langri, Manora, and Kakapir, and close to Karachi's main business district and several industrial areas.
+Handling about 60% of the nation's cargo (25 million tons per annum), the port is located on the Karachi Harbour, between Kiamari, Manora, and Kakapir, and close to Karachi's main business district and several industrial areas.
 The geographic position of the port places it in close proximity to major shipping routes such as the Strait of Hormuz.
 It is also ideally located to offer gateway services to the maritime trade for the Central Asian Republics (CARs).
 The administration of the port is carried out by the Karachi Port Trust, which was established in 1857.